MapsPeople/docsite/README.md

 npm run serve
 ```

-This will serve the site locally, similarly to `npm run start`.
+This will serve the site locally, similarly to `npm run start`, and the browser window will likely open automatically.
+If not, manually open <http://localhost:3000>.
 Now, all features that depend on a build will also be available on your site!
 But due to the additional time required, generally it is only neccesary to do this when testing specific features that require it.

 ### Create a new page